philsturgeon/phil.tech/source/2016-12-21-building-rest-apis-with-rails-documentation-testing.html.markdown

 dredd init
 ~~~

 With the correct values added, running dredd is a single command.
-The output can be a llittle verbose, so I like to pipe it to a log file:
+The output can be a little verbose, so I like to pipe it to a log file:

 ~~~
 dredd > log/dredd.log